JimmyCushnie/Dragon-the-Terror-Bringer-custom-controller/README.md

 # Dragon the Terror Bringer custom controller

 This is the code I wrote to run the dragon AI in my april fools 2018 joke [The Ultimate Nerd Game 2](https://www.youtube.com/watch?v=AcUf52K_U18).
-It controls the dragon from the excellent [Dragon the Terror Bringer](https://www.assetstore.unity3d.com/en/#!/content/77121) free asset.
+It controls the dragon from the excellent [Dragon the Terror Bringer](https://www.assetstore.unity3d.com/en/#!/content/77121) free Unity asset.

 Please note that I wrote this whole thing in like an hour and didn't refactor it at all.
 It is really, really, really, really bad code and I'm sorry.
 But if you just want to get some dragons up and flying around then maybe it'll be useful to you.